February 2012

 Cumulus-Citadel merger

 We are also aware of the Cumulus-Citadel deal, which leaves one less large company on the field and greatly improves Cumulus’s major market presence.
-In addition to several radio stations, Cumulus also acquires what used to be ABC radio networks and satellite distribution system.
+In addition to several radio stations, Cumulus also acquires what used to be ABC radio networks and satellite distribution systems.
 Prior to the merger, Citadel had several satellite radio formats ranging from Top 40/CHR to 24/7 Comedy.
 There is no word on how the merger will change those formats and what Cumulus plans to do with them.
-I would speculate that similar to Clear Channel, national type formats are in the works for Cumulus as well.
+I would speculate that similar to Clear Channel, national-type formats are in the works for Cumulus as well.

 Cumulus Media owns approximately 570 of the nation’s commercial AM and FM radio stations.